Skip to content

 The magnolia warbler is a type of bird that belongs to the wood warbler family known as Parulidae.

-It has a unique and distinctive call that helps birdwatchers identify it in the wild.
+It has a unique and distinctive call helps birdwatchers identify it in the wild.
 This species gets its name from its preference for nesting and foraging in magnolia trees.

 They have a yellow chest and belly, with black streaks on their sides and back.
 The males and females have similar plumage, making it.